 As is often the case in Italy, the origin of duck ragù is disputed.
 Some suggest the dish was the brainchild of Catherine de’ Medici in the sixteenth century, who sought to take advantage of the abundance of birds that lived on the River Arno in Tuscany.
 However, most regard this dish as quintessentially Venetian.
-Indeed, duck had long been domesticated during the days of the Republic of Venice, and an early iteration of this ragù was commonly enjoyed with bigoli pasta.
+Indeed, duck had long been domesticated during the days of the Republic of Venice, and an early version of this ragù was commonly enjoyed with bigoli pasta.
 While many Venetian restaurants still honour this traditional pairing, we like to serve this ragù with several other pasta shapes, including paccheri, as here, whose cavernous interiors invite the rich meat sauce to nestle within.

 Note: Please consume or freeze our pasta and sauces within 2 days of delivery.

 Durum WHEAT Semolina, WHEAT Flour, EGG, Rice Flour